michaelYZh/sort-visualizer/README.md

 ### Clean Build

-If you want to remove all build artifacts and start fresh:
+To remove all build artifacts and start fresh:

 ```bash
 # Using the build script (recommended for convenience)